Marriott International: Founding and early years

-The company opened its first hotel, the Twin Bridges Motor Hotel, in Arlington, Virginia, on January 16, 1957.
+The company opened its first hotel, the Marriott Motor Hotel, in Arlington, Virginia, on January 16, 1957.
 It cost $9 per night, plus an extra $1 for every person that was in the car.
-Its second hotel, the Key Bridge Marriott in Rosslyn, Arlington, Virginia, was opened in 1959 and is Marriott International's longest continuously operating hotel.
+Its second hotel, the Marriott Key Bridge Motor Hotel in Rosslyn, Arlington, Virginia, opened in 1959, and was Marriott International's longest continuously operating hotel until its closure in July 2021.

 Hot Shoppes, Inc. was renamed the Marriott Corporation in 1967.

+In 1972, the Marriott lodging division acquired the Greek-based Sun Line cruise line, which it owned until 1987.

-In 1976, the company opened two theme parks named Marriott's Great America in California and in Illinois.
-Six Flags acquired the latter in 1984, while Cedar Fair has owned the California park since 2006.
+In 1976, the company opened two theme parks, each named Marriott's Great America, in California and Illinois.
+Marriott sold the parks in 1984, with the California park bought by the City of Santa Clara and the Illinois park bought by Bally Manufacturing, then the parent company of the Six Flags Corporation(both are now owned by Six Flags).

+Marriott has faced criticism over its animal welfare policies, particularly for using eggs from caged hens in global operations and failing to meet deadlines to transition to cage-free eggs.